 Stir above ingredients into large bowl and add cooled cauliflower.

 Here are more ideas:

 20 ways to pack a nutrient dense, healthy school lunch your child will actually eat:

 Keep it simple – You should be able to throw this together in five minutes or less – ideally in the morning so you can send hot or cold foods.
-Use leftovers when possible and make a few things on Sunday to have for the week, a roast chicken, or cut up carrots.
+Use leftovers when possible and make a few things on Sunday to have for the week such as a roast chicken or cut up carrots.

 Don’t experiment – Stick with foods you know your kid likes.
 Now’s not the time to try something new.

 Include lots of saturated fat – (This is essential for sustained energy and brainpower).
 Don’t be shy – butter, whole fat milk, yogurt (whole fat, unpasteurized) and cheese, bacon, avocado, nuts, etc. are your secret lunch weapons.
 Use liberally.

 Skip the pre-packaged junk – This should go without saying, but no bags of chips, packages of crackers or cookies, even if they’re “organic” and all natural.
 Instead of gummy snacks or sugary baked goods, send sliced fruit, blueberries, grapes or raisins everyday.
 One exception to packaged foods: Toss in a pack of dried seaweed (if your kid likes it) for a salty, crunchy, mineral-rich alternative to chips.
 Check that it’s made with olive or sesame oil, not canola or other newfangled fats.
 Another option is toasted Laurie’s bread (you can find it at Greenstar) with nut butter or honey.